 Exercise & Movement

 Regular exercise and movement is essential for your overall health and also supports detoxification through sweating.
-I recommend exercising at least 3-5 times a week for 20 to 30 minutes or more.
+I recommend exercising at least 3–5 times a week for at least 20 to 30 minutes.

 Stay active throughout the day by taking a stroll in the park, going for a walk during lunch, taking a bike ride, walking or biking for short distances instead of driving, playing with your kids and pets, playing backyard games, gardening, dancing to your favorite song, using a standing or treadmill desk, getting up from your chair and stretching regularly, and opting for the stairs instead of the elevator.